BuildWithZahid/BuildWithZahid/README.md

 🔭 I'm currently crafting software at [PepBoys](https://www.pepboys.com/).

-👯 I'm actively seeking to collaborate on **commercial projects** that require expertise in scalable architecture and full-stack development.

-🤔 I'm looking to connect with future co-founders and early team members for a tech startup.
+🤝 I'm actively looking to collaborate on **commercial projects** and connect with future co-founders for a tech startup.

-💬 Let's connect!
-Feel free to ask me anything about full-stack development or software architecture.
+💬 Feel free to ask me anything about full-stack development or software architecture.

 ⚡ When I'm not coding, you'll find me playing video games, learning new technologies, or planning to do shopping.